Colorado Registered Agent

 Do Business the Right Way

-A Colorado registered agent is a business or individual that represents a business by accepting service of process and legal notices on behalf of their clients.
+A Colorado registered agent is a company or individual that represents a business by accepting service of process and legal notices on behalf of their clients.
 A registered agent in Colorado must keep regular business hours and maintain a registered office–a physical address within Colorado.
-A Colorado registered agent is responsible for forwarding all correspondence to clients in a timely manner.
+The registered agent is responsible for forwarding all correspondence to clients in a timely manner.
 This provides the state with a reliable means of contacting all Colorado business entities.

 Everything You Need To Know About Colorado Registered Agents:

 At minimum Colorado registered agents must accept documents on behalf of your business in Colorado and get them to you.
 They accept legal documents (service of process) and official mail at a location called a registered office.
 In other words, your registered agent’s address acts as the official place where any service of process and official mail for your Colorado LLC, Colorado corporation or Colorado nonprofit will be sent

 However, the right registered agent service can do much more.
 At Northwest, we go above and beyond the minimum to ensure top speed, security, privacy and support.

 What Are the Legal Requirements for Colorado Registered Agents?

 According to the Colorado Corporations and Associations Act (7-90-701), whether your business is a limited liability company (LLC) or corporation, the state of Colorado requires the same from its registered agents: